Simple steps to light bulb success

 Replacing old bulbs

 If you’re replacing an old-style energy saving CFL spiral or stick shaped bulb, you can change these to a newer LED bulb.
 These new bulbs not only look better but they are more energy efficient too.
 Incandescent bulbs have largely been removed from the market, but don’t worry if you need to replace one of those; you just need to find an equivalent option from the bulb technologies below.
-We do have a small range of specialist incandescent bulbs available for appliances such as fridges and ovens.

 Our range of decorative bulbs are available in a range of shapes from gorgeous diamonds to stunning globes and they look so good they do not need a light shade to hide under.